-The hybrid forms of the seed-shape and of the albumen are developed immediately after the artificial fertilisation by the mere influence of the foreign pollen.
+The hybrid forms of the seed-shape and of the [color of the] albumen are developed immediately after the artificial fertilization by the mere influence of the foreign pollen.
 They can, therefore, be observed even in the first year of experiment, whilst all the other characters naturally only appear in the following year in such plants as have been raised from the crossed seed.

-THE FIRST GENERATION [BRED] FROM THE HYBRIDS.
+THE FIRST GENERATION FROM THE HYBRIDS

-In this generation there reappear, together with the dominant characters, also the recessive ones with their full peculiarities, and this occurs in the definitely expressed average proportion of three to one, so that among each four plants of this generation three display the dominant character and one the recessive.
-This relates without exception to all the characters which were embraced in the experiments.
-The angular wrinkled form of the seed, the green colour of the albumen, the white colour of the seed-coats and the flowers, the constrictions of the pods, the yellow colour of the unripe pod, of the stalk of the calyx, and of the leaf venation, the umbel-like form of the inflorescence, and the dwarfed stem, all reappear in the numerical proportion given without any essential alteration.
+In this generation there reappear, together with the dominant characters, also the recessive ones with their peculiarities fully developed, and this occurs in the definitely expressed average proportion of three to one, so that among each four plants of this generation three display the dominant character and one the recessive.
+This relates without exception to all the characters which were investigated in the experiments.
+The angular wrinkled form of the seed, the green color of the albumen, the white color of the seed-coats and the flowers, the constrictions of the pods, the yellow color of the unripe pod, of the stalk, of the calyx, and of the leaf venation, the umbel-like form of the inflorescence, and the dwarfed stem, all reappear in the numerical proportion given, without any essential alteration.
 Transitional forms were not observed in any experiment.

-Once the hybrids resulting from reciprocal crosses are fully formed, they present no appreciable difference in their subsequent development, and consequently the results [of the reciprocal crosses] can be reckoned together in each experiment.
-The relative numbers which were obtained for each pair of differentiating characters are as follows :
+Since the hybrids resulting from reciprocal crosses are formed alike and present no appreciable difference in their subsequent development, consequently these results can be reckoned together in each experiment.
+The relative numbers which were obtained for each pair of differentiating characters are as follows:

-Expt.
-1. Form of seed.-From 253 hybrids 7,324 seeds were obtained in the second trial year.
+- Expt 1: Form of seed.
+From 253 hybrids 7,324 seeds were obtained in the second trial year.
 Among them were 5,474 round or roundish ones and 1,850 angular wrinkled ones.
-Therefrom the ratio 2.96 to 1 is deduced.

-Expt.
-2. Colour of albumen.-258 plants yielded 8,023 seeds, 6,022 yellow, and 2,001 green ; their ratio, therefore, is as 3.01 to 1.
+Therefrom the ratio 2.96:1 is deduced. - Expt 2: Color of albumen.
+258 plants yielded 8,023 seeds, 6,022 yellow, and 2,001 green; their ratio, therefore, is as 3.01:1.

 In these two experiments each pod yielded usually both kinds of seed.
-In well-developed pods which contained on the average six to nine seeds, it often occurred that all the seeds were round (Expt.
+In well-developed pods which contained on the average six to nine seeds, it often happened that all the seeds were round (Expt.
 1) or all yellow (Expt.
-2); on the other hand there were never observed more than five angular or five green ones in one pod.
+2); on the other hand there were never observed more than five wrinkled or five green ones on one pod.
 It appears to make no difference whether the pods are developed early or later in the hybrid or whether they spring from the main axis or from a lateral one.
 In some few plants only a few seeds developed in the first formed pods, and these possessed exclusively one of the two characters, but in the subsequently developed pods the normal proportions were maintained nevertheless.

 As in separate pods, so did the distribution of the characters vary in separate plants.
-By way of illustration the first ten individuals from both series of experiments may serve\.
+By way of illustration the first ten individuals from both series of experiments may serve.